ISC2 CISSP

 Monitoring

-Re-scanning or re-testing must be conducted after fixes have been applied to devices to demonstrate that high-level vulnerabilities have been successfully addressed.
-A report or log file must be produced after deploying patches or workarounds to confirm successful completion.
-All vulnerability scanning or penetration testing incidents must be reported to the organization's security team.
+Re-scanning or re-testing must verify the successful remediation of high-risk vulnerabilities.
+Generate reports or log files after deploying patches or workarounds to confirm completion.
+Report all vulnerability scanning or penetration testing incidents to the organization's security team.

 External security vulnerability testing